 What is High Tea Attire?

 So this is a bit of a trick question….true high tea attire would be whatever an industrial era working person arrived home from work in – basically their everyday work clothes.
+Actually, it might be kind of fun to have a get together in coveralls, work shirts, and overalls!
+Maybe I’ll plan to do that for my next tea gathering.

 Afternoon tea attire is quite a different thing entirely.
 Your attire depends on where you are going for tea.
 It is generally an informal event, but people view it as an opportunity to dress up.